YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I do not ask patients to stop these medicines casually.
 Stopping a medication can create a flare that is more dangerous for the scalp or the patient’s general health than continuing it.
 The prescribing doctor must be part of the decision when the medication has a real immune effect.

 The surgical team needs to know the medicine name, dose, timing, reason for use, and whether the disease is controlled.
 Some patients need a coordinated medication plan.
-Some only need documentation and routine care.
+Some only need documentation and routine monitoring.
 Some should wait until their medical team confirms the timing is reasonable.

 Patients often focus on whether a medicine is “allowed.”
 I focus more on whether the whole case is stable.
 A stable patient on a long-standing medicine can be safer than an unstable patient who stopped treatment just to reach a surgery date.